PitonCMS/Engine/support/designer/navigation.md

 # Navigation

-PitonCMS supports creating multiple Navigation lists including drop down menus.
-As a designer, you can define a navigation bar, and let the user add or remove links from the navigation bar using the **Navigation** mananger.
+PitonCMS supports creating multiple *Navigation* lists including with drop down menus.
+In your web design you can define one or more Navigation lists and let the user manage Page links using the <i class="fas fa-compass"></i> **Navigation** menu.

-Note, only static Pages, Collections, and custom links can be added to a Navigation list by the user.
-Links to individual Collection Detail Pages technically can be added to a navigation bar as placeholder link, but the individual Collection Detail Pages themselves do not appear as an option in the Navigation manager, only the Collection Summaries themselves.
+This Navigation list manager allows the user to manage internal links, add external links, the order of links, and even create drop down link lists.

-For example, if you create a `main` Navigation list, the user can add the Home and About pages as navigation links.
-They can also add a Collection called "Blog Posts" (assuming this had already been created) so that new posts automatically appear in the Navigation.
-However, to pin a specific Blog Post the user will need to copy and paste that URL as Placeholder navigation entry.
-This is where creating a static Page might be more appropriate.
+For example, if you create a `main` Navigation list, the user can add the Home and About pages as links.
+They can also add a Collection called "Blog Posts" (assuming this had already been created) so that new posts automatically appear in the Navigation list.

-You can define separate Navigation list for different navigation components, such as header main navigation, sidebar navigation, footer navigation and more.
+As part of the design you can define separate Navigation list for different placements, such as header, sidebar, footer and more.

-## Navigators
+## Navigation Lists
-To define a navigator (navigation bar), open `structure/definitions/navigation.json` and add to the `navigators` array
+To define a Navigation list, open `structure/definitions/navigation.json` and add to the `navigators` array

 ```json
 {